• Skip to primary navigation

 To prepare Aval Kesari, the flattened rice is first roasted lightly to give it a crisp texture.
 Then, it is cooked in a sugar syrup until it thickens and absorbs the flavours.
 Ghee (clarified butter) is added to enhance the taste and richness of the dish.
 Optional ingredients like saffron strands, cashew nuts, raisins, and flavourings like rose essence or cardamom powder can be included to add more depth to the dish.

-Reasons to love Aval Kesari
+Why you’ll love Aval Kesari

 Quick and Easy: Aval Kesari is a relatively quick and straightforward dessert to prepare compared to some other traditional Indian sweets.
 It doesn’t require extensive cooking or elaborate techniques, making it an ideal choice for home cooks looking for a hassle-free dessert.